 Intention: This class is defined for semi scale pylon racing at a controlled level of technology in aircraft aerodynamic design, aircraft construction, propeller and power plant, with maximum safety.
+Using where applicable, approved commercially available equipment.

 Rules strategy: The technical rules have the intention that speeds will not increase substantially over the years in order to maintain safety and controllability of model pylon racing aircraft.
-This is achieved by a limitation to approved models of a semi scale type, approved and unmodified engines plus exhaust systems and approved, propeller dimensions and materials.
+This is achieved by a limitation to approved models of a semi scale type, approved and unmodified engines plus exhaust systems.